-Christina Liddell began working in partnership with the Edinburgh Children's Hospital Charity from September 2016, to offer dance sessions to children and young people within the Royal Hospital for Sick Children, Edinburgh.
-In consultation with physiotherapists, her remit assists in the recuperation of the children's physical and emotional wellbeing, by providing creative movement and dance.
-Christina had no idea what profound impact the children and young people would have on her own perspective on life, nor how inspired she would be by those she met.
-Glimpsing Air Pockets has been created as a poetic response from her many beautiful encounters.
+Since 2016, Christina has been offering dance sessions to children and young people within the Royal Hospital for Sick Children (RHSC) in Edinburgh, assisting in the recuperation of the children's physical and emotional wellbeing.
+She had no idea what a profound impact these children and young people would have on her own perspective on life, nor how inspired she would be by those she met.

-Glimpsing Air Pockets premiered as part of Dance Base's award-winning Edinburgh Fringe Festival programme 2019.
-The production will be performed at the new Royal Hospital for Sick Children at Little France and reach wider audiences, later this year.
+Glimpsing Air Pockets premiered as part of Dance Base's award-winning Edinburgh's Festival Fringe programme 2019.
+It was then performed at Central Hall in October and the Royal Hospital for Sick Children in November 2019.

-Supported by Creative Scotland, the Edinburgh Children's Hospital Charity and Curious Seed.
+The project was supported by Creative Scotland, Edinburgh Children's Hospital Charity, Curious Seed and Dance Base.